Lombok Culture

 Gendang beleq (Lombok Culture)

-The Gendang Beleq is a dance.
-In ancient times, this dance was usually performed to accompany or welcome the soldiers who were going on or coming back from the battlefield.
+The Gendang Beleq is a dance performed to accompany or welcome the soldiers who were going on or coming back from the battlefield.
 Nowadays, it’s used to welcome important guests or for wedding ceremonies.

 Kecimol (Lombok Culture)